serengil/deepface/README.md

 print("Distance: ", result["distance"])
 ```

 Each call of verification function builds a face recognition model scratch and this is a costly operation.
-If you are going to verify multiple faces sequentially, then you should pass an array to verify function to speed up.
+If you are going to verify multiple faces sequentially, then you should pass an array to verify function to speed the operation up.
+In this way, complex face recognition models will be built once.

 ```python
 dataset = [